Methylazoxymethanol acetate: Schizophrenia

 In rat models, the specific effect of MAM on neural development depends on the gestational age of the subject.
 At the seventeenth gestational day (GD17), administration of MAM produces behavioral and histopathological patterns found in schizophrenia.
 The molecular mechanism behind this model is not fully known.
 Methylazoxymethanol acetate administered at GD17 reduces the thickness of the hippocampus and the thalamus.
 The locomotor effects of amphetamines and the spontaneous firing rate of dopaminergic neurons in the ventral tegmental area are increased.
 In alternating maze tests, GD17 MAM rats quickly learned the first rule, but took longer to accommodate to alterations to the rule; this is thought to indicate deficits in working spatial memory, which is also impaired in schizophrenia.
-Another study found that mice whom methylazoxy-methanol acetate was administered on 16th gestational day, but not those whom it was adminitred on GD17 showed decreased parvalbumin expression in hippocampus and prefrontal cortex, and schizophrenia-like characteristics.
+Another study found that mice whom methylazoxy-methanol acetate was administered on 16th gestational day, but not those whom it was administered on GD17 showed decreased parvalbumin expression in hippocampus and prefrontal cortex, and schizophrenia-like characteristics.
 Mice whom MAM was administered on GD16 also exhibited reduced size of hippocampus and thinning of the prefrontal cortex.
 PFC-dependent cognitive deficits were shown only in male MAM-treated mice.